North Pacific right whale

 The North Pacific right whale (Eubalaena japonica) is a very large, thickset baleen whale species that is extremely rare and endangered.

 The Northeast Pacific population, which summers in the southeastern Bering Sea and Gulf of Alaska, may have no more than 40 animals.
-A western population that summers near the Commander Islands, the coast of Kamchatka, along the Kuril Islands and in the Sea of Okhotsk is thought to number in the low hundreds.
-Before commercial whaling in the North Pacific (i.e. pre-1835) there were probably over 20,000 right whales in the region.
+A western population that summers near the Commander Islands, along the Kamchatka coast, along the Kuril Islands, and in the Sea of Okhotsk is thought to number in the low hundreds.
+Before commercial whaling in the North Pacific (i.e., pre-1835), there were probably over 20,000 right whales in the region.
 The taking of right whales in commercial whaling has been prohibited by one or more international treaties since 1935.
 Nevertheless, between 1962 and 1968, illegal Soviet whaling killed at least 529 right whales in the Bering Sea and the Gulf of Alaska as well as at least 132 right whales in the Sea of Okhotsk, plus an additional 104 North Pacific right whales from unspecified areas.

-The International Union for Conservation of Nature categorizes the species as "Endangered", and categorizes the Northeast Pacific population as "Critically Endangered".
+The International Union for Conservation of Nature categorizes the species as endangered; it categorizes the Northeast Pacific population as critically endangered.
 The Center for Biological Diversity argues that the North Pacific right whale is the most endangered whale on Earth.

 Taxonomy

 Since 2000, scientists have considered the right whales in the North Pacific and nearby seas to be a separate species, Eubalaena japonica, the North Pacific right whale.
-Genetic differences between E. japonica and E. australis are much smaller than other baleen whales represent among different ocean basins.
+Genetic differences between E. japonica and E. australis are much smaller than those of other baleen whales among different ocean basins.

-Before 2000, right whales in the North Pacific were considered conspecific with right whales in the North Atlantic and Southern Hemisphere and all described as Eubalaena glacialis in the scientific literature.
-All these animals resemble each other in outward appearance very closely.
+Before 2000, right whales in the North Pacific were considered conspecific with right whales in the North Atlantic and Southern Hemisphere, and all were described as Eubalaena glacialis in the scientific literature.
+All these animals closely resemble each other in outward appearance.
 The differences that separate them into separate species are genetic and discussed in the article on Balaenidae.
 The recognition of the different populations of Eubalaena whales as distinct species is supported by the Society for Marine Mammalogy, the U.S. National Marine Fisheries Service, and the International Whaling Commission.

-The North Pacific, North Atlantic and Southern right whales are all members of the family Balaenidae.
+The North Pacific, North Atlantic, and Southern right whales are all members of the family Balaenidae.
 The bowhead whale found in the Arctic is also a balaenid whale, but sufficiently different to warrant its own genus Balaena.

 The cladogram is a tool for visualizing and comparing the evolutionary relationships between taxa.
 The point where a node branches off is analogous to an evolutionary branching – the diagram can be read left-to-right, much like a timeline.
 The following cladogram of the family Balaenidae serves to illustrate the current scientific consensus as to the relationships between the North Pacific right whale and the other members of its family.